tamulib-dc-labs/docs/_sources/applications/avalon/avalon_importing_entities.rst.txt

 Creating a .xslx spreadsheet
 ----------------------------

 To import a batch, you must create a metadata table.
+Use csv instead of xlsx because xlsx will autocorrect numerical values into a format not compatible with Avalon 7.8.

-Use `this table <https://tamulib-dc-labs.github.io/docs/applications/avalon/metadata.html>`_ for guidance on metadata fields and column labels.
+Use `this table <https://tamulib-dc-labs.github.io/docs/applications/avalon/avalon_template.html>`_ for guidance on metadata fields and column labels.

 * You must include **either** "Bibliographic ID" and "Bibliographic ID Label" columns **or** "Other Identifier Type" and "Other Identifier" columns.
 If you use "Other Identifier" make sure you put "local" under the "Other Identifier Type" and then the local identifer under "Other Identifier".
 * The table should include a column for "File".
 This should be a filepath relative to the automatically generated folder.
 If you used the name "Content" for the subfolder, the file path may look like :code:`content/file_name`.